lordtao/android-tao-core/README.md

    }
 ```

-You'll get in LogCat the lines like below.
+You'll get in your LogCat the lines like below.
 Clicking on the tag brings you to log into the source code of the class which was caused by the logger:

 ![Image of LogCat example](log_example.png)